podium-lib/podlet/README.md

 be set and a encapsulating HTML document will be provided if one use `res.podiumSend()` when dispatching the content or fallback.

-The default HTML document for encapsulating a fragment will refere the values set on `.css()` and `.js()` and use `locale` from the default context to set language on the document.
+The default HTML document for encapsulating a fragment will reference the values set on `.css()` and `.js()` and use `locale` from the default context to set language on the document.

 The default context in development mode can be altered by the `.defaults()` method of the podlet instance.

-The default encapsulating HTML document development mode can be replaced by the `.view()` method of the podlet instance.
+The default encapsulating HTML document used in development mode can be replaced by the `.view()` method of the podlet instance.

-It is advised that one turn on development mode only in local development and keep it off when running in production.
+It is advised that one only turns on development mode during local development and keeps it off in production.

 _Example of turning on development mode only in local development:_